Modeling Viral Information Spreading via Directed Acyclic Graph Diffusion: Conclusion

 \section{Conclusion}

 Existing graph diffusion works focus on bidirectional diffusion on an undirected graph.
 We propose a new diffusion model, where we first compute a directed acyclic graph (DAG) given a source node in a communication network via graph embedding, then describe information spreading over time as DAG diffusion.
-Experimental results show that DAG diffusion accurately models information spreading over graphs at different time instants compared to competing schemes.
+Experimental results show that our DAG diffusion model accurately estimates the probabilities of node infection at different time instants compared to competing schemes.